jakub-michalik/select-poll-epoll-performance-test/README.md

 # Select-Poll-Epoll Performance Test

+Curious about which method outperforms in socket programming: Select, Poll or Epoll?

 This repository has been created for the purpose of comparing the performance between different methods used in socket programming: `select`, `poll`, and `epoll`.

 ## Background